ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-us.md

       --controller-namespace=kube-system \
       --fetch-cert > mycert.pem

 to retrieve the public cert used for encryption and store it locally.
-You can then run 'kubeseal --cert mycert.pem' instead to use the local cert e.g.
+You can then run 'kubeseal --cert mycert.pem' instead of using the local cert e.g.

     kubectl create secret generic secret-name --dry-run=client --from-literal=foo=bar -o [json|yaml] | \
     kubeseal \